 LGBTQ+ people often interact within their school, family, and workplace environments without getting the comprehension and the feeling of belonging they need in order to experience safety in society.
 Anyone who is excluded of such a basic necessity over time will have to surmount more obstacles to be their true self fully.
-A loving and supportive community helps people's mental health, and allows them to recover and continue to grow into who they are.
+A loving and supportive community helps mental health, and allows individuals to recover and continue to grow into the person they are.